Codepath-Chord-Connect/Chord-Connect-App/README.md

 * User can see a list of their followers
 * User can see a list of their following
 * User can view other user’s profiles and see their photo feed
+* User can like a photo
+* User can follow/unfollow another user

 ### 2. Screen Archetypes